 The 2019 World Cancer Leaders' Summit was hosted by the Kazakh Institute of Oncology and Radiology (KazIOR) from Tuesday 15 to Thursday 17 October in Nur-Sultan, Kazakhstan.

-350 global influencers and leaders in cancer control and public health from across governments, UN agencies, academia, non-profit organisations and private sectors considered the ways in which cancer detection, treatment and care contribute to the achievement of Universal Health Coverage.
+350 global influencers and leaders in cancer control and public health from 82 countries and from across governments, UN agencies, academia, non-profit organisations and private sectors considered the ways in which cancer detection, treatment and care contribute to the achievement of Universal Health Coverage.

 Cancer and Universal Health Coverage (UHC)